Limited spots (3–5 riders). Next departure: October 2026.

 Distance: 197 km Stops: Garganta del Diablo + El Anfiteatro Check-in ~19:30

 Breakfast and check-out, then we ride toward Cafayate through the spectacular Quebrada de las Conchas.
-Stops include Garganta del Diablo, El Anfiteatro, and other iconic formations along the route — a perfect day for photos, smooth riding rhythm, and dramatic scenery.
+Stops include Garganta del Diablo, El Anfiteatro, and other iconic formations along the route.
+A perfect day for photos, smooth riding rhythm, and dramatic scenery.

 Arrive and check-in in Cafayate around 19:30.